tarikbc/DiscordAutoMeme/README.md

 3. The application will only check for and send memes to those specific friends
 4. To target all friends again, simply remove the value or leave it empty

-## Real-time Game Detection
+## Real-time Activity Detection

-The application has two methods for detecting when friends are playing games:
+The application has two methods for detecting when friends are playing games or listening to music:

-1. **Event-based Detection**: Automatically detects when a friend starts playing a game through Discord's presence update events.
+1. **Event-based Detection**: Automatically detects when a friend starts playing a game or listening to music through Discord's presence update events.
 This happens in real-time and triggers immediate meme sending.

 2. **Periodic Polling**: Checks all friends' status at regular intervals (defined by `CHECK_INTERVAL_MINUTES`).
-This serves as a backup to ensure no gaming activity is missed.
+This serves as a backup to ensure no activity is missed.

-### Checking Current Games Without Waiting
+### Checking Current Activities Without Waiting

-When the application starts, it immediately performs an initial check of all friends' statuses to detect anyone currently playing games.
-This means you don't have to wait for a friend to change their status - the application will find friends who are already playing games and send memes right away.
+When the application starts, it immediately performs an initial check of all friends' statuses to detect anyone currently playing games or listening to music.
+This means you don't have to wait for a friend to change their status - the application will find friends who are already active and send memes right away.

-If you want to force an immediate check of all friends' current gaming status:
+If you want to force an immediate check of all friends' current activities:

 1. Restart the application - it will automatically do an initial check of all friends
 2. Reduce `CHECK_INTERVAL_MINUTES` to a lower value (e.g., 1-5 minutes) for more frequent checks